North Dakota Speeding Laws and Ticket Penalties

 How North Dakota's speeding laws work and the consequences of being cited for a violation.

-North Dakota's basic speeding law prohibits driving at a speed greater than is reasonable and prudent under the existing conditions having regard to the actual and potential hazards then existing.
+North Dakota's basic speeding law prohibits driving at a speed greater than is reasonable and prudent under the existing conditions without regard to the actual and potential hazards.
 It's, therefore, possible for a motorist to violate the basic speed law without exceeding a posted speed limit.
+For instance, if the posted speed limit is 65 miles per hour, a driver could violate the basic speeding law by driving 60 miles per hour on an icy road.
+(N.D.
+Cent.
+Code § 39-09-01 (2025).)

 There is no trick to how North Dakota's absolute speed limits work: If the sign says the speed limit is 40 miles per hour and you drive faster than 40 miles per hour, you've violated the law.